-- Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date; - Level 2 inputs are inputs, other than quoted prices included within Level 1, that are observable for the asset or liability, either directly or indirectly; and - · Level 3 inputs are unobservable inputs for the asset or liability.
+- Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date; - Level 2 inputs are inputs, other than quoted prices included within Level 1, that are observable for the asset or liability, either directly or indirectly; and - Level 3 inputs are unobservable inputs for the asset or liability.

-The Company has consistently applied the following accounting policies to all periods presented in these financial statements, except for the policy described in (j) below which has been applied from the period beginning April 01, 2019.
+The Company has consistently applied the following accounting policies to all periods presented in these financial statements.